EspressifApp/EspBlufiForAndroid/README.md

 # EspBlufi
-A demo to configure blufi device
+A demo to configure blufi device.

+Release APKs in folder [releases/].